lspilker/tt/README.md

-# tt
+# Technical Training Exercises

-Technical Training Exercises
+In this repository you can find the continuously updated solutions for the Technical Training Exercises.